 Our Clinical Director is a Board Certified Behaviour Analyst and is engaged on a consultative basis to oversee the implementation of clinical supports for our pupils.
 She works collaboratively with the principal and class teachers to provide training and support in evidence based practice.
-The Clinical Director also provides in-house support and training to all staff in the implementation of School Wide Positive Behaviour Support.
+The Clinical Supervisor also provides in-house support and training to all staff in the implementation of School Wide Positive Behaviour Support.

 All class teachers are fully recognized with the Teaching Council and qualified to teach in a Special School Setting.
 The Class Teacher is responsible for the co-ordination of each pupils Individial Education Plan in addition to planning and preparation for group actvites in line with the National Curriculum.
 The Class Teacher is Responsible for the health safety and welfare of all pupils in his/her class and works collaboratively with our Clinical Director or members of each child’s clinical support team to support the child’s education and development.